-Facing overwhelming evidence, an Eagan man admitted Thursday to masterminding a yearslong “sextortion” scheme that victimized at least 178 high school boys in Minnesota and other states.
+Facing overwhelming evidence, an Eagan man admitted Thursday to masterminding a yearslong “sextortion” scheme that prosecutors say victimized at least 178 high school boys in Minnesota and other states.

 Anton Martynenko, 31, pleaded guilty in U.S. District Court in St. Paul to three child pornography counts: production, distribution and advertising.